The Olympic flame starts its final leg to Tokyo. Some suggest this day should never have come - Local News 8

 Olympic legacy

-The most successful Games are those designed to leave behind a positive legacy, according to Chadwick, the expert on Eurasian sport.
+The most successful Games are those designed to leave behind a positive legacy, according to Chadwick, the sports business expert.

 Similarly, nine years after hosting the 2012 Olympics, London has managed to draw business and visitors to Queen Elizabeth Olympic Park — a former post-industrial district in the east of the British capital.

-Lee, the sports diplomacy expert, said the 2024 Summer Games in Paris followed by the Los Angeles Games in 2028 show Western democracies still want to host the Games.
+Lee, the sports diplomacy expert, said the 2024 Summer Games in Paris followed by the Los Angeles Games in 2028 show Western democracies still want to host the Olympics.

 However, as host countries and their populations factor in the high economic and environmental costs of the Olympics, it is authoritarian regimes that have embraced the Games as a soft-power tool.